 The Economic Opportunity Act of 1964 gave the City $4 million for educating the poor.
 (It was the predecessor of the Elementary and Secondary Education Act of 1965, President Lyndon Johnson’s “Great Society” program that was to change the face of American urban education.)
 Brain used the money to expand an “Early School Admissions” project in a 6-square-mile “target area.”

-Thus, in April 1997, the state legislature passed Senate Bill 795, a 50-page document dictating broad reforms of the .
+In April 1997, the state legislature passed Senate Bill 795, a 50-page document dictating broad reforms.
 A new, nine-member Board of School Commissioners was jointly appointed by the governor and the mayor to lead and execute the reforms over a five-year period.
-Architects of the reform were to entrust a $700 million budget, 14,000 employees, 182 schools, and 109,000 children to these managers with top-flight backgrounds.
+Architects of the reform were to entrust a $700 million budget, 14,000 employees, 182 schools, and 109,000 students to these managers.

-In return for complying with the various mandates and deadlines laid out in the bill, the board would win $254 million in additional state funding for the school system.
-The new city-state partnership made the schools CEO accountable to the state legislature, instead of local politicians.
-The settlement of the lawsuit was far from perfect, but it deserved support.
+In return for complying with the various mandates and deadlines laid out in the bill, the board would receive $254 million in additional state funding for the school district.
+The new city-state partnership made the district's CEO accountable to the state legislature, instead of local politicians.

 By June, the list of candidates for interim chief of Baltimore City’s public schools had been narrowed down to three–two executives and a former state schools administrator.
 The interim leader would have to merge the divided general education and special education services into a single school government; establish the school system’s parent advisory board; and replace administrative staff who have retired or departed during the transition.

-As a result of the tight deadlines, the school board knew that it could not wait until a new chief was in place to start major initiatives; it would have to choose a (temporary) leader who would be a very strong manager and who would see this as a challenge.
+As a result of the tight deadlines, the school board knew that it could not wait until a new chief was in place to start major initiatives; it would have to choose a (temporary) leader.